google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 * Run `make clear-cache` to clear docker containers' caches.
 Next time you build a project, the container will be built from scratch.

-* Add your fuzzer to the list in `.github/workflows/ci.yml` to enable building it on continuous integration.

 ## Requesting an experiment

 The FuzzBench service automatically runs experiments that are requested by users